 Mr. Adequate: So it sounds like your career is at a transition?

 Me: I’d like to earn a steady living.
-I’d like to write for more prestige publications, eventually write another book.
+I’d like to write for more prestigious publications, eventually write another book.

 Mr. Adequate: Craig said he’s sorry, by the way.